Regardless of theme, size, geographic location, or clientele, all restaurants have one major concern: kitchen labor costs.

-Finding a balance between enough staff to cover the dinner rush and keeping your budget in check is not an easy task.
-Plus, businesses have to increase revenue in a competitive market, all while labor costs continue to rise.
+Finding a balance between having enough staff to cover the dinner rush and keeping your budget in check is not an easy task.
+In addition, restaurants have to increase revenue in a competitive market, all while labor costs continue to rise.

-You spend time, money, and resources to train new employees and when they turn around and quit, that expense is wasted.
-One way to prevent turnover rates is to hire smart by looking for quality candidates with loyal and dedicated work history.
-Try to hire people with experience, they’ll require less training and they’ll catch on faster to your procedures.
+You spend time, money, and resources to train new employees.
+When they quit, especially shortly after starting, that expense is lost.
+One way to prevent employee turnover rates is to hire quality candidates with dedicated work history.
+Try to hire people with experience, as they’ll require less training, and they’ll catch on faster to your kitchen’s procedures.

-Cross-train staff so that everyone can chip in when certain stations are lagging or someone is ill.
+Cross-train staff so that everyone can chip in when certain stations lag or someone falls ill.
 Hold regular staff meetings and keep staff updated on current procedures and methods.
-An open line of communication between everyone will ensure everyone is on the same page.
+An open line of communication will ensure everyone is on the same page.

 Another way to reduce kitchen labor costs is to boost the efficiency of your kitchen.
 The easiest and quickest way to streamline your kitchen is to adjust how you’re doing your food prep.

 Using a food labeling system will speed up your food prep.
 Food labels are color-coded and easy to remove and place on containers.

 A proper food rotation system helps you improve inventory management, monitor expiration dates, avoid cross-contamination, ensure customer safety, keep the kitchen up to code, reduce waste, and save you time and money.